tmard/Credit-Risk-Classification/README.md

 **How well does the logistic regression model predict both the `0` (healthy loan) and `1` (high-risk loan) labels?**

 According to the balanced accuracy score of 95%, the model is performing well; however, this is likely due to an imbalanced dataset.
 When analyzing the dataset, the number of healthy loans (low-risk) highly outweigh the number of high-risk loans.
 This indicates that the model is better at predicting a loan status as healthy in comparison to a loan status as high-risk.
-As the dataset is imbalanced, we need to further look at the resampled dataset.
+As the dataset is imbalanced, we need to further look at the oversampled dataset.

 When analyzing both the balanced and imbalanced classification reports, the model is able to predict healthy loans `0` 100% of the time, with 99% of those recalled correctly.
 The model is only able to predict high-risk loans `1` with a precision of 85%, and of those 85% correctly identified there is a recall rate of 91%.